FutureActivities/Craft3-API/README.md

 # Future Activities Craft 3 API

-This plugin provides useful API endpoints for getting entries and categories.
+This plugin attempts to create a RESTful API for Craft 3.

 No need to configure anything as it will automatically start working.